-Phil and Judith Reynolds recently travelled to Kenya with a multinational team of Medics and Evangelists with E.M.M.A. to do a series of Medical Clinics in 3 remote locations in southern Kenya at the invitation of the local Maasai Church.
+Phil and Judith Reynolds spent two weeks in southern Kenya in 2016 with a multinational team of Medics and Evangelists with E.M.M.A. where they did a series of Medical Clinics in 3 remote locations in southern Kenya at the invitation of the local Maasai Church.
 Before they left they were interviewed by our pastor, Matt Frost: https://www.youtube.com/watch?

 Mission Overseas Support Team at CBC

 Over the last few years, several Gap Year and other students have spent a varying amount of time serving in countries and areas as diverse as Bolivia, Brazil, China, Guatemala, India (Calcutta), Mozambique, Peru, Siberia, South Africa, and Thailand.